sentubiswas013/ReactJs/question-11-java-spring-boot-simple-answer.md

 }
 ```

-# Spring Boot Interview Answers (Questions 21-30)

-## 21. What is Spring Boot auto-configuration, and how does it work?
+### 21. What is Spring Boot auto-configuration, and how does it work?

 Auto-configuration automatically configures Spring beans based on the dependencies present in your classpath.
 It uses conditional annotations to decide what to configure.